 6 Tips for Improving Your Marketing Automation

-Marketing automation is the implementation of software designed to automate a myriad of marketing tasks for you.
+Marketing automation is the implementation of software that automates a myriad of marketing tasks for you.

 But don’t worry, it won’t put you out of a job.